dzuisk/dzuisk/README.md

 - 🎮: Play many kinds of games but poor skills.
 - 📷: Take photos at will.
 - 🌱: Studying programing.
-- ⚡️: Like to create and play!
+- ⚡️: Passionate creation, infinite progress.

 ## 🌱Studying